microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-01.md

 ![picture alt](../img/Bronze.png)

-Things to keep in mind about data in the Raw Zone:
+Things to keep in mind about data in the Bronze layer:
 - __Organized by Source__
   Have a look at the above diagram to get an idea of what your storage organization would be like.
 - __Data Landed in Native Format​__